Tag: strength

 Holding too firmly onto our understanding of the way things “should be” is generally us being too tied to the ways of the world.
 Holding on too firmly to the world often blinds us to the call on our life that God has made.

 Simon, Andrew, James, and John did not hold too tightly onto the world.
-Although the don’t tell us such, it would be inhuman if the 4 men felt nothing as they left their livelihood, families, and much of their identity.
-There was still something about that caused them to release the world and follow him.
+Although the Scriptures don’t tell us such, it would be inhuman if the 4 men felt nothing as they left their livelihood, families, and much of their identity.
+There was still something about Jesus that caused them to release the world and follow him.

 ※Reflection※